PROFILE

 I in 1945 and 1954.

-The administrative capital was moved from
+The administrative capital was moved from Obock

-Obock to Djibouti in 1892.
-In 1896, Djibouti was
+to Djibouti in 1892.
+In 1896, Djibouti was named

-named French Somaliland.
-Djibouti, which has a
+French Somaliland.
+Djibouti, which has a good

-Ethiopian highlands, attracted trade caravans
+highlands, attracted trade caravans crossing

-from the south.
-The Franco-Ethiopian railway,
+south.
+The Franco-Ethiopian railway, linking

-begun in 1897 and reached Addis Ababa in June
+1897 and reached Addis Ababa in June 1917,

-1917, further facilitating the increase of
+further facilitating the increase of trade.

 During the Italian invasion and occupation of